 - Recognize it: Recognize the value of shared data and the people sharing it.

-For example, if you’re trying to outsmart a competitor, asking employees to merely share #competitiveintelligence is not enough.
+For example, if the business problem you have articulated is outsmart the competition, asking employees to merely share #competitiveintelligence is not enough.
 Instead, precisely define which competitor intel to share: strengths, weaknesses, pricing information, product details, marketing intelligence, sales strategies, or entirely different data.

 Once outlined, go one level deeper.
 If it’s competitor strengths you seek, express it with high specificity: [competitor strength quote] + [topic] + [source] + [conviction level score – low, medium, high, or extreme] = competitor strength.